jacob-8/kitbook/packages/kitbook/src/docs/6-easy-wikilinks.md

 # Easy Wikilinks

-Kitbook supports using [Foam](https://foambubble.github.io/foam/) to easily add [wikilinks](https://foambubble.github.io/foam/user/features/wikilinks) between your various documentation pages in a manner that ensures they always stay up-to-date. *These links will also work in Github!*
+Kitbook supports using [Foam](https://foambubble.github.io/foam/) to easily add [wikilinks](https://foambubble.github.io/foam/user/features/wikilinks) between your various documentation pages in a manner that ensures they always stay up-to-date. *These links will also work in Github and VS Code!*

 ## Setup Foam